Businessplan.Earlylight.io | Updated: Feb 2026

 12. Revised Execution Workplan Overview (Launch Start: February 17, 2026)

-This revised timeline positions the Bleiblerville ranch as the pilot biodigester site, test farm, and demonstration hub; formalizes local composter partnerships for waste sourcing and sharing; and prioritizes Austin expansion immediately after Houston, leveraging compost-diversion mandates and strong market receptivity to sustainable solutions.
+This revised timeline positions the Bleiblerville ranch as the pilot modular site, test farm, and demonstration hub; formalizes local composter partnerships for waste sourcing and sharing; and prioritizes Austin expansion immediately after Houston, leveraging compost-diversion mandates and strong market receptivity to sustainable solutions.

 Operating Assumptions